 How Can You Keep Yourself And Your Dog Safe From Mosquitoes?

-These are some pretty intense ailments that both you and your dog can fall victim to, but sometimes the things that are made to ward off mosquitoes can be harmful, too!
+There are some pretty intense ailments that both you and your dog can fall victim to because of mosquitoes.
+But sometimes the things made to ward off mosquitoes can be harmful, too!

 You should discuss alternative insect repellents with your veterinarian before you try anything you find online, including the following solutions.

 If you’re looking for a natural remedy to keep you and your pup safe in the upcoming months, there are plenty of natural bug sprays that pet owners make using essential oils.

 The most common you will see is lemon eucalyptus oil, which is the only natural oil recommended by the Center for Disease Prevention (CDC).
 Other plant-based oils have insect repellant properties, such as lavender, rosemary, basil, and peppermint.